-33See Love L. Sechrest, Johnny Ramírez-Johnson, and Amos Yong, eds., Can "White" People Be Saved?
+&lt;sup>33See Love L. Sechrest, Johnny Ramírez-Johnson, and Amos Yong, eds., Can "White" People Be Saved?
 Triangulating Race, Theology, and Mission, Missiological Engagements (Downers Grove: IVP Academic, 2018); note the scare quotes around "white," which means that the question therefore refers not to individuals but to those racialized according to Eurocentric cultural norms instead of according to the gospel, so that our book charts trajectories for what it means to engage in Christian witness that decenters Euro-Americanism so that the many tongues of world Christianity can be heard.

-34David Bosch's magisterial Transforming Mission: Paradigm Shifts in Theology of Mission, 2nd ed.
+&lt;sup>34David Bosch's magisterial Transforming Mission: Paradigm Shifts in Theology of Mission, 2nd ed.
 (Maryknoll: Orbis, 2011), already urged that liberation be included in mission; see my Pentecost perspective on Bosch's vision: "Pentecost as Facet of the Church-in-Mission or Culmination of the Missio Dei?
 A Pentecostal Renewing of Bosch's (Reformed) Mission Theology," Missionalia: Southern African Journal of Theology 47:2 (2020): 151-64.

-35See, e.g., Estrelda Alexander and Amos Yong, eds., Philip's Daughters: Women in Pentecostal-Charismatic Leadership, Princeton Theological Monographs Series 104 (Eugene, Ore.: Pickwick Publications, 2009).
+&lt;sup>35See, e.g., Estrelda Alexander and Amos Yong, eds., Philip's Daughters: Women in Pentecostal-Charismatic Leadership, Princeton Theological Monographs Series 104 (Eugene, OR: Pickwick Publications, 2009).

-36Except see changes, gradual as they might be, on this front: Donald E. Miller and Tetsunao Yamamori, Global Pentecostalism: The New Face of Christian Social Engagement (Oxford: Oxford University Press, 2007).
+&lt;sup>36Except see changes, gradual as they might be, on this front: Donald E. Miller and Tetsunao Yamamori, Global Pentecostalism: The New Face of Christian Social Engagement (Oxford: Oxford University Press, 2007).

-37E.g., Dario Rodriguez López, The Liberating Mission of Jesus: The Message of the Gospel of Luke, trans.
-Stefanie E. Israel and Samuel Escobar (Eugene: Pickwick, 2012); Miguel Alvarez, Integral Mission: A New Paradigm for Latin American Pentecostals (Eugene: Wipf & Stock, 2016); and Ivan Satyavrata, Pentecostals and the Poor: Reflections from the Indian Context (Baguio City, Philippines: APTS, 2017).
+&lt;sup>37E.g., Dario Rodriguez López, The Liberating Mission of Jesus: The Message of the Gospel of Luke, trans.
+Stefanie E. Israel and Samuel Escobar (Eugene: Pickwick, 2012); Miguel Alvarez, Integral Mission: A New Paradigm for Latin American Pentecostals (Eugene: Wipf & Stock, 2016); and Ivan Satyavrata, Pentecostals and the Poor: Reflections from the Indian Context (Baguio City: APTS, 2017).

-38See my Mission after Pentecost: The Witness of the Spirit from Genesis to Revelation, Mission in Global Community (Grand Rapids: Baker Academic, 2019).
+&lt;sup>38See my Mission after Pentecost: The Witness of the Spirit from Genesis to Revelation, Mission in Global Community (Grand Rapids: Baker Academic, 2019).

-Theological Education between the West and the "Rest": 105 A Reverse "Reverse Missionary" and Pentecost Perspective catholic at large, including North American pentecostal churches that sent missionaries to the ends of their earth a generation and before, to more vigorously embrace and participate in the missio Dei in anticipation of the coming rule and reign of God.39
+May pentecostal theological education in this second century of the movement mature in helping its churches and the church ecumenical and catholic at large, including North American pentecostal churches that sent missionaries to the ends of their earth a generation and before, to more vigorously embrace and participate in the missio Dei in anticipation of the coming rule and reign of God.

-39Thanks to my graduate assistant Jeremy Bone for proofreading this essay; all errors of fact or interpretation remain my own responsibility.
+&lt;sup>39Thanks to my graduate assistant Jeremy Bone for proofreading this essay; all errors of fact or interpretation remain my own responsibility.